 About the training provider

 The Endeavour Teaching School Alliance (ETSA) is a national partnership which works on a local scale.
 We are passionate about nurturing talented individuals to become outstanding Primary School teachers.
 Our 'Lead School' is Tidemill Academy, an Outstanding Primary school in the heart of London.

-Our trainees are successful; over the last 5 years, 100% of our School Direct trainees were graded good or outstanding at the end of the course, with 75% securing an outstanding grade in 2019.
+Our School Direct trainees are successful; since 2013, 100% received a good or outstanding grading at the end of the course, with 75% securing an outstanding grade in 2019.
 We provide comprehensive training to our School Direct mentors to enable you to get the best possible support.
 This is complemented by the practical training you will receive from us, led by current classroom practitioners and experts in their field.
 Previous trainees have 'loved our on the job training' and the 'strong relationships' they built with our team.
 100% of our trainees would recommend training with us.

 No matter which partner school you apply to, you will be a valued member of staff and part of our school community.
 You will have personalised support from an experienced class mentor, a senior leader and our Teaching School hub lead as well as benefit from a comprehensive training programme led by expert practitioners.